 Guidelines recommend assessing the MSI status for all patients with colorectal (or endometrial63) carcinomas for screening for Lynch Syndrome as well as for prognostic stratification and immunotherapy64.
 Research studies have shown that MSI-H patients respond favorably to immune checkpoint inhibitors, and checkpoint blockade therapy has recently been incorporated into clinical care for gastrointestinal cancers65.

 IDYLLATM MSI TEST (CE IVD, DIAGNOSTIC USE)

-150 minutes sample-to-result

 7 novel tumor specific biomarkers

-2 minutes hands-on time

 No need for paired tissue

 Unbiased result reporting

 IDYLLATM KRAS MUTATION TEST (CE IVD, DIAGNOSTIC USE)